stanleyugwu/alx-system_engineering-devops/0x01-shell_permissions/README.md

 creates an empty file `hello`

 ### 5-execute
-create  script that adds execute permission to the owner of the file hello
+adds execute permission to the owner of the file hello

+### 6-multiple_permissions
+adds execute permisison to owner and group owner and read permission to other users to file hello